sleekmason/Waydog-Trixie/README.md

 installing if you like what you see.

 ### Navigating Waydog:
-For live login use: Live Username = 'user', and Live Password = 'live'.
-The live session starts in the SDDM display manager after boot.
+For live login use: Live Username = 'user', and Live Password = 'live' The live session starts in the SDDM display manager after boot.

 Waydog can be run in a VM, but not very well due to apparent Wayland requirements.
 Ample video memory is a must.

 ### Features:
+- Keybinds.
+All window managers use 'Super + F1' to show the list.
-- Labwc and Sway window managers.
-Choose either at login.
+- Labwc and Sway window managers installed by default.
+Choose at login.
+- Niri and Wayfire WMs also install options.
+Try in a live session.
 - SDDM display manager for logging in.
 An installer for Ly is included.
 - Waybar provides the panel top bar.
 - NWG Look provides an interface for GTK settings.
 - Labwc Tweaks provides for common Labwc adjustments.
 - Usbimager to create USB images.
+- Waypicker color picker for Wayland use.
+Copies selection to clipboard.
 - Kernel remover for those that build their own, or just to clean up.
 - Waypaper wallpaper setter for both wallpaper and SDDM login screen.
 - Random background changer.
-Works in conjunction with the other changers.
-- Labwc keybinds.
-'Super + F1' will show all the current keybinds.
+Toggle with a keybind.
 - Grimshot screenshot.
 Adds screenshots directly to ~/Pictures.
 - Fuzzel menu. (dmenu equivalent) (Super + F5)
 - Mako provides the system notifications.